Romulus (comics): Skills

 Romulus is extremely intelligent with detailed knowledge of genetics and other areas of science.
-Romulus also controls a vast criminal empire spread throughout the world and has contacts throughout the criminal underworld.
-Romulus is also a master manipulator that prefers to work behind the scenes.
-He is also a formidable hand-to-hand combatant with many thousands of years of experience and knowledge.
-He also has extensive knowledge of many foreign and ancient cultures as he has alleged to have participated in the rise and fall of many civilizations throughout his existence.
+A master manipulator that prefers to work behind the scenes, he controls a vast criminal empire spread throughout the world and has contacts throughout the criminal underworld.
+He is also a formidable hand-to-hand combatant with many thousands of years of experience, and has extensive knowledge of many foreign and ancient cultures as he has alleged to have participated in the rise and fall of many civilizations throughout his existence.